uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/image-compression-using-jpeg.md

 Images can take up a lot of space, and most of the time that pictures are stored on a computer they are compressed to avoid wasting too much space.
 With a lot of images (especially photographs), there's no need to store the image exactly as it was originally, because it contains way more detail than anyone can see.
 This can lead to considerable savings in space, especially if the details that are missing are the kind that people have trouble perceiving.
-This kind of compression is called lossy compression.
+This kind of compression is called {glossary-link term="lossy"}lossy{glossry-link end} compression.
 There are other situations where images need to be stored exactly as they were in the original, such as for medical scans or very high quality photograph processing, and in these cases lossless methods are used, or the images aren't compressed at all (e.g. using RAW format on cameras).

-In the data representation section we looked at how the size of an image file can be reduced by using fewer bits to describe the colour of each pixel.
+In the [data representation chapter]('chapters:chapter' 'data-representation') we looked at how the size of an image file can be reduced by using fewer bits to describe the colour of each pixel.
 However, image compression methods such as JPEG take advantage of patterns in the image to reduce the space needed to represent it, without impacting the image unnecessarily.

 The following three images show the difference between reducing bit depth and using a specialised image compression system.